Now that you’ve set up your online store, all that you have to do is wait for people to start buying, right? Wrong.

 While any small business can use retargeting to stay relevant for potential clients, this digital marketing strategy is particularly apt for e-commerce sites.

-For example, if someone adds a product to their cart, and then leaves for a few hours or even a few days, you could send them an email or a targeted ad to remind them to come back.
-If they are still shopping around, your nudge might be enough to bring them back to your online shop and follow through with the purchase.
+For example, if someone adds a product to their cart, leaves for a few hours or even a few days, you could send them an email or a targeted ad to remind them to return.
+These orders are considered abandoned, until the customer moves forward with the purchase.

-1. Within your Facebook Ad Manager, create a Custom Audience.
+1. Within your Facebook Ad Manager, create a Custom Audience

 If you already have a Facebook page for your business, enter the Business Manager section on the top left hand of the screen.
 Choose Audiences from the dropdown menu to start creating your campaign.

 On the top left of your screen, click Create Audience to build a new campaign.
 Choose custom audiences to be able to target people who have visited your website.

 To build a simple retargeting campaign, select the option “Website Traffic” from the list.

 This plan allows you to target only those people who have visited your site.